 In short, the ART feature learns what search users seek and delivers it.

-In more detail, ART analyzes user behavior patterns from many usage analytics search visit actions (such as query reformulation, clicked results, if a support case was submitted) to understand which clicked results and content lead to successful outcomes such as self-service success, and automatically adjusts future search results so that the best performing content always rises to the top.
+In more detail, ART analyzes user behavior patterns from many Coveo Usage Analytics (Coveo UA) search visit actions (e.g., query reformulation, clicked results1, whether a support case was submitted) to understand which clicked results and content lead to successful outcomes, such as self-service success.
+It automatically adjusts future search results, so that the best-performing content always rises to the top.

-ART excels with popular and ambiguous queries where users enter only one or two terms.
-ART is robust to common typographical errors and learns implicit synonyms.
-When your Coveo index content includes secured items, ART queries the index to ensure to only recommend items the user performing the query is allowed to access.
+ART excels with popular and ambiguous queries, in which users only enter one or two terms, as well as with paragraph-sized queries expressing long descriptions.
+ART can handle common typographical errors, and it learns implicit synonyms.
+When your Coveo index includes content from sources that index permissions, ART queries the index to ensure that it only recommends items that the user performing the query is allowed to access.

 In practice, ART boosts the ranking weight of recommended items so that they appear among the top search results.
-A Coveo Cloud organization administrator can configure and activate ART in just a few clicks (see Managing Coveo Machine Learning Automatic Relevance Tuning Models in a Query Pipeline).
+Members with the required privileges can configure and activate ART in just a few clicks.

-Items are boosted only if they were clicked in the same language, hub, and interface as the current query.
+Items are boosted only if they were clicked in the same search interface as the current query.

-The Coveo ML Query Suggestions feature recommends significantly more relevant queries to users as they type in the search box.
-The original usage analytics query suggestions are limited to top queries in which the typed characters exactly match a suggested query part.
+The QS feature recommends significantly more relevant queries to users as they type in the search box.

-Identifies typed characters exact, partial, or fuzzy matches anywhere in any individual keyword appearing in any order.
+Identifies exact, partial, or fuzzy matches with typed characters anywhere in any individual keyword appearing in any order.

 Stems query suggestion keywords to remove duplicates.

-The Coveo ML Event Recommendations feature learns from your website user page and search navigation history to return the most likely relevant content for each user in his current session.
-The Recommendation service results can be included in a search page or in any web page such as in a side panel window (see Coveo Machine Learning Event Recommendations Deployment Overview).
+The ER feature learns from your website user page and search navigation history to return the most likely relevant content for each user in his current session.
+The results that are returned by the Coveo ML ER service can be included in a search page or in any other web page, such as in a side panel window.

 The recommendations can be interpreted as “